2018 FIFA World Cup final

 France's win was their second World Cup title, following their victory in 1998, which they hosted.
 Griezmann was named the man of the match, while Croatia's Luka Modrić was awarded the Golden Ball as FIFA's outstanding player of the tournament.
 The final was the highest-scoring World Cup final since 1966.
 France's manager, Didier Deschamps, reflected on his own experience as captain of the 1998 French team, saying "that adventure is linked to these players' adventure.
 I had the immense privilege to live through this 20 years ago, and in France, but what the players have just done is just as beautiful, just as powerful."
-His Croatian counterpart, Zlatko Dalić, congratulated France on their win, but was critical of the penalty decision, saying "you don’t give a penalty like that in a World Cup final".
-At the subsequent UEFA Euro 2020 tournament, held in 2021, both France and Croatia reached the round of 16, before being eliminated by Switzerland and Spain respectively.
+His Croatian counterpart, Zlatko Dalić, congratulated France on their win, but was critical of the penalty decision, saying "you don't give a penalty like that in a World Cup final".

+The 2018 FIFA World Cup final was the first (and as of 2022, the most recent) final since 2002 not to go into extra time or penalties.